leojuriolli7/rick-and-morty-database/README.md

 - When an episode is clicked, a modal opens with all characters present in the episode.
 - When a location is clicked, a modal opens with all residents from that location.

 This app was created with NextJS and consumes the Rick and Morty API through Axios.
-It has pagination through Material UI.
+It has pagination through Material UI and a Search Input to find specific characters.